gabefair/Family-Security-Review/README.md

 - [ ] Pick a random site or service that you use.
 Imagine if you woke up one day with it all deleted.
 Prepare your next steps
 - [ ] Plan for a sim swap attack against you or your family.
 Have a checklist prepared
 - [ ] Plan for your house burning down.
 Would you still have all your passwords?
 Would you lose access to any crypto currencies?
 - [ ] Consider putting your passwords and accounts in an encrypted file.
-Place this file inside an password protected archive folder.
+Place this file inside a password protected archive folder.
 Give this archive to two of your trusted friends, but to each of them only one password.
 This can serve as a backup or deadman switch.
 - [ ] Consider expanding a mesh network of your choice by running the software or hardware.
 Like [goTenna Mesh](https://imeshyou.gotennamesh.com/)

 ### Education